togglee/togglee-go/README.md

-# feaggle-go
+# togglee-go
-go library for feaggle
+go library for togglee